 The subjects listed below have various ECTS (European Credit Transfer System) weights.
-1 ECTS equals 28 hours of work.
-We consider a full semester programme to be from 27 to 30 ECTS points.
-The minimum number of credits for an exchange is 20 ECTS, and the maximum number is 40 ECTS per semester.
+We consider a full semester programme to be 25-30 ECTS points.
+Exchange students are required to select courses with a total between 20-40 ECTS per semester.